Skip to content

 Step 1: Get Compatible Firmware

 Your node needs firmware that includes packet logging support.
-Download the appropriate version for your device from the LetsMesh Observer Firmware website using the latest version, or grab a pre-built packet-logging build for your variant.
+Use the MeshCore Observer Flasher to find and flash the appropriate firmware for your device variant.

 Step 2: Connect and Run the Install Script